 Vajrasana is a sitting yoga pose, which involves sitting on the heels erectly.

-It enhances digestion, posture, and blood circulation and relaxes the mind.
+It enhances digestion, posture, blood circulation, and relaxes the mind.

 Begin with 5 minutes, and gradually continue to 15-20 minutes as comfortable.

-Yes, Vajrasana is harmless and contributes to digestion in case it is performed after eating.
+Yes, Vajrasana contributes to digestion if it is performed after eating.

 Precautions should be observed by people with knee or ankle pain, arthritis or slipped discs.